1Gb Internet options in the UK

 - Contract length- Most broadband will have a standard contract length of 12 months, although some business-specific products will have 24 month standards.

-- Install time – Broadband can often be installed really quickly – sometimes within a week.
+- Install time – 1gb internet Broadband can often be installed really quickly – sometimes within a week.
 There are no site surveys needed by Openreach and often you won’t even need an engineer just plug in the router and you are off.

 - Fibre enabled areas are increasing – It used to be that you could only really get good broadband speeds in central locations of big towns.
 Luckily the government and UK Service providers have invested heavily in recent years and according to Ofcom 95% of the UK can not receive fibre broadband.
 This may be at much slower speeds than 1Gb but still a big improvement on traditional wired connections.